Outer Banks: History

 Some residents of the Outer Banks, known as wreckers, made part of their living by scavenging wrecked ships—or by luring ships to their destruction.
 Horses with lanterns tied to their necks would be walked along the beach; the lanterns' up and down motion would appear to ships to represent clear water and a ship ahead; the unsuspecting captain would then drive his ship ashore following this false light.
 Ocracoke was the last refuge of pirate Edward Teach, better known as Blackbeard.
-It is also where the infamous pirate was killed November 22, 1718, in a fierce battle with troops from Virginia.
+It is also where the infamous pirate was killed on November 22, 1718, in a fierce battle with troops from Virginia.

 During the Civil War, the Union wanted to blockade Confederate ports to prevent the South from getting revenue from trade.
 On April 27, 1861, the blockage was modified to include Virginia and North Carolina.
 On August 27, 1861, Commodore Silas Stringham and General Benjamin Butler, seeking to enforce the Union blockade, decided to attack two forts at Cape Hatteras.
 At the time, the Confederacy was more concerned with battles in Virginia, leaving the Outer Banks severely undersupplied and vulnerable.
 It only took an amphibious assault 2 days to take the forts.

 During World War 2, the Outer Banks also saw a lot of conflict.
 German U-boats were stationed on the American shoreline with the intent to sink any American ships that were carrying supplies to support Allied soldiers in Europe.
-So much naval activity occurred near the Outer Banks that it was briefly nicknamed “Torpedo Junction.”
+So much naval activity occurred near the Outer Banks that it was briefly nicknamed "Torpedo Junction".
 This affected the citizens of the island, who had to deal with constant mandated blackouts to prevent submarines from locating targets.
 In school, buses were often searched by soldiers at certain checkpoints.
 Bodies, along with supplies, would wash up on shore from ships and submarines that had been sunk.
 The latter was very helpful to locals who found them, as a lot of the goods could either be sold or were still in good enough condition to be consumed.
 Much of the military equipment found washed up on shore was donated to local museums.